Ruchi2117/Progress-Path-Portal/README.md

 ## 🔍 Overview

 Progress Path is a modular web application designed to streamline academic workflows between students and teachers.
-Built with a responsive UI and secure backend, it empowers students to monitor their continuous assessment progress, while enabling teachers to update marks, assignments, and resources effortlessly.
+Built with a responsive UI and secure backend, it empowers students to monitor their continuous assessment progress, while enabling teachers and administrators to update marks, assignments, and resources effortlessly.

 ## 🎯 Key Objectives